Wimbledon Championships

 WIMBLEDON CHAMPIONSHIPS – ONES TO WATCH IN THE SINGLES

-Voundrousova, Jabeur and Rybakina will face stiff competition from Poland’s Iga Swiatek – the world No.1 and four-time major winner.
-Likewise Coco Gauff from the USA, who lost to Swiatek in the 2022 French Open final, cannot be ruled out.
-The world No.4 reached the fourth round in 2019 as a 15-year-old qualifier.
+Krejcikova, Voundrousova, Jabeur and Rybakina are likely to face stiff competition from Poland’s Iga Swiatek – the world No.1 and four-time major winner.
+World No.4 Coco Gauff from the USA will also be a threat.

-In the men’s draw defending champion Carlos Alcaraz will look to defend the title he won in against seven-time Wimbledon champion and world No.1 Novak Djokovic in a stunning five-set thriller of a 2023 final.
-Likely to be seeded 1 and 2 in the draw, an eagerly anticipated rematch in the 2024 final is on the cards.
+In the men’s draw defending champion Carlos Alcaraz will look to defend the title he retained in 2024 against seven-time Wimbledon champion Novak Djokovic.
+Alcaraz followed up his stunning five-set thriller of a 2023 final over Djokovic with a straight sets win.

 WIMBLEDON CHAMPIONSHIPS TICKETS & TRAVEL & DAILY ORDER OF PLAY